qiaoyiliu/3D-KO-framework/README.md

 - `KO review target papers.csv` - Annotated target papers using the 3D-KO framework

 ## How to View the Interactive Plot
-URL will available after peer review.
+URL will be available after peer review.